AdobeDocs/adobeio-runtime/README.md

 [Tools](tools.md)

 * [`aio` CLI](./tools/cli_install.md) - this tool helps you manage your namespaces and the authentication for the `wsk` CLI
-* [`wsk` CLI](./tools/wsk_install.md) - this tool is the main interface for managing your actions/packages/rules/triggers and get access to activation results/errors/logs
+* [`wsk` CLI](./tools/wsk_install.md) - this tool is the main interface for managing your actions/packages/rules/triggers and getting access to activation results/errors/logs
 * [`wskdeploy` CLI](./tools/wskdeploy_install.md) - this tool helps you deploy multiple actions and packages

 [Resources and Support](resources.md)